 - The U.S. Department of Labor as required by the Federal Coal Mine and Safety Act.

-- Information can be released, in certain cases, for law enforcement purposes and for court proceedings.
+- In certain cases for law enforcement purposes and for court proceedings.

 - Your name and address may be released to a Member of Congress to inform you about current or proposed legislation which could affect the railroad retirement system.